Skip to Content

 In Britain, most of us refer to cured meat as ‘charcuterie’, which is the French word for meaty things (more on them in a few months’ time).
 In the context of European cuisine, however, there’s a strong argument that it’s the (Roman) Italians who originated, perfected and codified the craft of cured, air-dried meats – and so perhaps we should refer to sliced hams, belly meats, back fat and sausages as they do: ‘salumi’.

 I once spoke with a British charcutier who said there wasn’t much he could learn from an Italian about curing because if he followed their instruction, leaving his meats to dry in caves set into the hills in Monmouthshire, he’d end up with mouldy meat.
-Italians – and particularly those in this belt of northern Italy – on the other hand, are blessed with a particular environment, with just the right humidity, heat, and wind flow, that means the cuts of meat they cure with salt are turned into delicious salumi.
-There is, of course, plenty of science to it.
-Much of the commercial production is now done in highly controlled factory format, but for sure the Italian curing tradition stems from having the right environment for farming pigs and for curing and air drying the meat once the animal is slaughtered.
+Italians in the belt of northern Italy that runs through Emilia-Romagna, Tuscany and Lombardy are, on the other hand, blessed with just the right humidity, heat and wind flow for the cuts of meat they cure with salt to be turned into delicious salumi.

 Break it down

 Italian butchery has evolved to ensure all parts of a pig can be cured.
-As mentioned in my first post on the essentials of cured meat, this is because the original purpose of curing was to preserve meat as a protein source in times when refrigeration and freezing were not an option.
-A good example of this is that, whereas traditional English and American butchers would remove the shoulder of a pig, Italians ‘harvest’ a muscle known as the ‘coppa’ or ‘capocollo’ from the top of the neck so it can be cured in one cylindrical piece, rather than slicing through it.
+This is because the original purpose of curing was to preserve meat as a protein source in times when refrigeration and freezing were not an option.
+Whereas traditional English and American butchers would remove the shoulder of a pig, Italians ‘harvest’ a muscle known as the ‘coppa’ or ‘capocollo’ from the top of the neck so it can be cured in one cylindrical piece, rather than slicing through it.

 Other defined parts of a pig – the loin, belly, and the back leg or ham – are separated for curing into ‘lonza’, ‘pancetta’, and ‘prosciutto’ (though in Zibello in Emilia Romagna, the ham is separated into ‘culatello’ and ‘fiocco’ as the air is too humid to successfully cure a whole leg).
-The remainder, including much of the fat, is minced to make sausages – which of course are known as ‘salami’.
+The remainder, including much of the fat, is minced to make sausages, known as ‘salami’.

 A good example of how the same cut of meat can be a different product depending on regional variations is Italian cured ham, or ‘prosciutto’.
 You can explore this in real time at Borough Market by comparing prosciutto di Parma and prosciutto di San Daniele at The Parma Ham and Mozzarella Stand.

-Parma ham, from Emilia Romagna, is the highest profile air dried Italian meat.
-Though it is ultimately sliced into thin sheets, you will see it at the stall, hung still in guitar-shaped thigh form.
+Parma ham, from Emilia-Romagna, is the highest profile air dried Italian meat.
+Though it is ultimately sliced into thin sheets, you will see it at the stall, hung still in its guitar-shaped thigh form.
 The legs are salted, then larded and hung to dry for up to 18 months.
 As a result, the flavour is deep, nutty, salty, slightly musty, and there’s masses of umami.

 Though there are stipulations as to where pigs used to make Parma ham must be farmed, not all Parma ham is created equal.
-As owner Philip Crouch explained to me, one crucial difference is that the top, reserve grade producers get first choice of the hams after slaughter, choosing them on the basis of age, fat ratio and size.
-Further, industrial grade Parma hams are often made from pork that has been frozen, which seems to yield a lesser quality product.
-From Philip’s experience it’s important to have a good relationship with the producer, and over time has built a trust that ensures a consistently good quality product.
+As owner Philip Crouch explained to me, one crucial difference is that the top, reserve-grade producers get first choice of the hams after slaughter, choosing them on the basis of age, fat ratio and size.
+Industrial-grade Parma hams are often made from pork that has been frozen, which seems to yield a lesser quality product.
+From Philip’s experience, it’s important for an importer to have a good relationship with the producer, and over time build a trust that ensures a consistently high-quality product.

 Don’t take the tasting notes as definitive, though – try them both for yourself when next at Borough Market.